Aluonam/React/UseState/contador-simple/README.md

 6. Dar funcionalidad a cada botón poniendo onClick y retornando el modificador que será el estado + 1 o - 1

 *Solución de error "You're importing a component that needs useState.
-It only works in a Client Component, but none of its parents are marked with "use client", so they're Server Components by default." con useClient; antes del import del useState
+It only works in a Client Component, but none of its parents are marked with "use client", so they're Server Components by default." con "use client"; antes del import del useState